OGADAMo/JS_course-Cyseor/README.md

 # JS_course-Cyseor
-Javascript course by the  Cysecor (Balkan youtuber, ethical hacker and developer).
+Javascript course by the author Cysecor (Balkan YouTuber, ethical hacker and programmer).
+The course is full of practical projects.
+A lot of important topics and things that are used in practice are covered.